oulunkirjailijaseura/kaanna-tama/README.md

 ## About

 Käännä Tämä!
-(Translate This!) is a simple web application built with Next.js that allows users to translate text using a large language model (LLM).
+(Translate This!) is a simple web application built with Next.js that allows users to translate text using a large language model API.
 The application provides a user-friendly interface for inputting text, selecting target languages, and viewing the translated output.

 ## Getting Started